 - How long to heal a bulging disc?

-- How long does it take to heal a fractured foot?
+- How long does it take to heal a slipped disc?

-- How long does it take to heal from shingles?
+- How long does it take for broken leg to heal?